mcohen01/node-quickbooks/README.md

 <a name="createAccount" />
 #### createAccount(object, callback)

-Creates the Account in Quickbooks
+Creates the Account in QuickBooks

 __Arguments__

-* `object` - The unsaved account, to be persisted in Quickbooks
+* `object` - The unsaved account, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent Account

 <a name="createAttachable" />
 #### createAttachable(object, callback)

-Creates the Attachable in Quickbooks
+Creates the Attachable in QuickBooks

 __Arguments__

-* `object` - The unsaved attachable, to be persisted in Quickbooks
+* `object` - The unsaved attachable, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent Attachable

 <a name="createBill" />
 #### createBill(object, callback)

-Creates the Bill in Quickbooks
+Creates the Bill in QuickBooks

 __Arguments__

-* `object` - The unsaved bill, to be persisted in Quickbooks
+* `object` - The unsaved bill, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent Bill

 <a name="createBillPayment" />
 #### createBillPayment(object, callback)

-Creates the BillPayment in Quickbooks
+Creates the BillPayment in QuickBooks

 __Arguments__

-* `object` - The unsaved billPayment, to be persisted in Quickbooks
+* `object` - The unsaved billPayment, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent BillPayment

 <a name="createClass" />
 #### createClass(object, callback)

-Creates the Class in Quickbooks
+Creates the Class in QuickBooks

 __Arguments__

-* `object` - The unsaved class, to be persisted in Quickbooks
+* `object` - The unsaved class, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent Class

 <a name="createCreditMemo" />
 #### createCreditMemo(object, callback)

-Creates the CreditMemo in Quickbooks
+Creates the CreditMemo in QuickBooks

 __Arguments__

-* `object` - The unsaved creditMemo, to be persisted in Quickbooks
+* `object` - The unsaved creditMemo, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent CreditMemo

 <a name="createCustomer" />
 #### createCustomer(object, callback)

-Creates the Customer in Quickbooks
+Creates the Customer in QuickBooks

 __Arguments__

-* `object` - The unsaved customer, to be persisted in Quickbooks
+* `object` - The unsaved customer, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent Customer

 <a name="createDepartment" />
 #### createDepartment(object, callback)

-Creates the Department in Quickbooks
+Creates the Department in QuickBooks

 __Arguments__

-* `object` - The unsaved department, to be persisted in Quickbooks
+* `object` - The unsaved department, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent Department

 <a name="createEmployee" />
 #### createEmployee(object, callback)

-Creates the Employee in Quickbooks
+Creates the Employee in QuickBooks

 __Arguments__

-* `object` - The unsaved employee, to be persisted in Quickbooks
+* `object` - The unsaved employee, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent Employee

 <a name="createEstimate" />
 #### createEstimate(object, callback)

-Creates the Estimate in Quickbooks
+Creates the Estimate in QuickBooks

 __Arguments__

-* `object` - The unsaved estimate, to be persisted in Quickbooks
+* `object` - The unsaved estimate, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent Estimate

 <a name="createInvoice" />
 #### createInvoice(object, callback)

-Creates the Invoice in Quickbooks
+Creates the Invoice in QuickBooks

 __Arguments__

-* `object` - The unsaved invoice, to be persisted in Quickbooks
+* `object` - The unsaved invoice, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent Invoice

 <a name="createItem" />
 #### createItem(object, callback)

-Creates the Item in Quickbooks
+Creates the Item in QuickBooks

 __Arguments__

-* `object` - The unsaved item, to be persisted in Quickbooks
+* `object` - The unsaved item, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent Item

 <a name="createJournalEntry" />
 #### createJournalEntry(object, callback)

-Creates the JournalEntry in Quickbooks
+Creates the JournalEntry in QuickBooks

 __Arguments__

-* `object` - The unsaved journalEntry, to be persisted in Quickbooks
+* `object` - The unsaved journalEntry, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent JournalEntry

 <a name="createPayment" />
 #### createPayment(object, callback)

-Creates the Payment in Quickbooks
+Creates the Payment in QuickBooks

 __Arguments__

-* `object` - The unsaved payment, to be persisted in Quickbooks
+* `object` - The unsaved payment, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent Payment

 <a name="createPaymentMethod" />
 #### createPaymentMethod(object, callback)

-Creates the PaymentMethod in Quickbooks
+Creates the PaymentMethod in QuickBooks

 __Arguments__

-* `object` - The unsaved paymentMethod, to be persisted in Quickbooks
+* `object` - The unsaved paymentMethod, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent PaymentMethod

 <a name="createPurchase" />
 #### createPurchase(object, callback)

-Creates the Purchase in Quickbooks
+Creates the Purchase in QuickBooks

 __Arguments__

-* `object` - The unsaved purchase, to be persisted in Quickbooks
+* `object` - The unsaved purchase, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent Purchase

 <a name="createPurchaseOrder" />
 #### createPurchaseOrder(object, callback)

-Creates the PurchaseOrder in Quickbooks
+Creates the PurchaseOrder in QuickBooks

 __Arguments__

-* `object` - The unsaved purchaseOrder, to be persisted in Quickbooks
+* `object` - The unsaved purchaseOrder, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent PurchaseOrder

 <a name="createRefundReceipt" />
 #### createRefundReceipt(object, callback)

-Creates the RefundReceipt in Quickbooks
+Creates the RefundReceipt in QuickBooks

 __Arguments__

-* `object` - The unsaved refundReceipt, to be persisted in Quickbooks
+* `object` - The unsaved refundReceipt, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent RefundReceipt

 <a name="createSalesReceipt" />
 #### createSalesReceipt(object, callback)

-Creates the SalesReceipt in Quickbooks
+Creates the SalesReceipt in QuickBooks

 __Arguments__

-* `object` - The unsaved salesReceipt, to be persisted in Quickbooks
+* `object` - The unsaved salesReceipt, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent SalesReceipt

 <a name="createTaxAgency" />
 #### createTaxAgency(object, callback)

-Creates the TaxAgency in Quickbooks
+Creates the TaxAgency in QuickBooks

 __Arguments__

-* `object` - The unsaved taxAgency, to be persisted in Quickbooks
+* `object` - The unsaved taxAgency, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent TaxAgency

 <a name="createTaxService" />
 #### createTaxService(object, callback)

-Creates the TaxService in Quickbooks
+Creates the TaxService in QuickBooks

 __Arguments__

-* `object` - The unsaved taxService, to be persisted in Quickbooks
+* `object` - The unsaved taxService, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent TaxService

 <a name="createTerm" />
 #### createTerm(object, callback)

-Creates the Term in Quickbooks
+Creates the Term in QuickBooks

 __Arguments__

-* `object` - The unsaved term, to be persisted in Quickbooks
+* `object` - The unsaved term, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent Term

 <a name="createTimeActivity" />
 #### createTimeActivity(object, callback)

-Creates the TimeActivity in Quickbooks
+Creates the TimeActivity in QuickBooks

 __Arguments__

-* `object` - The unsaved timeActivity, to be persisted in Quickbooks
+* `object` - The unsaved timeActivity, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent TimeActivity

 <a name="createVendor" />
 #### createVendor(object, callback)

-Creates the Vendor in Quickbooks
+Creates the Vendor in QuickBooks

 __Arguments__

-* `object` - The unsaved vendor, to be persisted in Quickbooks
+* `object` - The unsaved vendor, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent Vendor

 <a name="createVendorCredit" />
 #### createVendorCredit(object, callback)

-Creates the VendorCredit in Quickbooks
+Creates the VendorCredit in QuickBooks

 __Arguments__

-* `object` - The unsaved vendorCredit, to be persisted in Quickbooks
+* `object` - The unsaved vendorCredit, to be persisted in QuickBooks
 * `callback` - Callback function which is called with any error and the persistent VendorCredit